Build your Career with Advanced Skills

-M.A. in Sports and Exercise Science: Sports Coaching
+M.A. in Sport Coaching

 Take the next step!
 Explore courses, contact information and admission requirements.

 Our master’s degree in coaching empowers you to get the most out of your career.
 You’ll develop skills that can help you get better results in your current job, and possibly earn a promotion to a coaching position at a higher level of competition.
-You can also use the master’s degree to hone your skills in a coaching specialty, or prepare for an international position.
-We designed the online sports coaching master’s degree in response to rapid growth in demand for highly trained coaching professionals.
+You can also use the master’s degree to hone your skills in a coaching specialty or prepare for an international position.
+We designed the online sport coaching master’s degree in response to rapid growth in demand for highly trained coaching professionals.
 Put yourself in a position to meet this growing demand by earning a master’s in coaching from UNC.

 - Want to build outstanding leadership skills

 - Are driven to get the best out of yourself and your athletes

 - Have a commitment to excellence